Châteauneuf-en-Thymerais: Geography

+The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

 History

 In 1058, Albert Ribaud, lord of Thymerais, took a stand against William the Conqueror, Duke of Normandy and future king of England, the latter seized Thimert and left there a governor, but the following year, Henry I King of France, took the castle and razed it.
 It was reconstructed by Gaston, brother of Albert Ribaud built a short distance in a clearing in the woods, a fort named Chastel-neuf.
 It was formed around a village of the same name, which soon became the capital of Thymerais.

 From a feudal standpoint, in 1200 the Thymerais formed one great fief whose center was Châteauneuf-en-thymerais.
 The Châtellerie of Châteauneuf-en-Thymerais covered an area roughly bounded by the north by the river Avre and by the river Eure to the south and east.
 The Châtellainie covered more than 80 villages within these limits but also villages in Eure: Acon, Armentieres-sur-Avre in Saint-Martin-du-Vieux-Verneuil, Saint-Victor-sur-Avre, and the Department of Orne: Charencey, Moussonvilliers, Normandel and La Trinite-sur-Avre, all in the Township of Tourouvre.

 Hughes who married Mabile, daughter of Roger de Montgomery and Mabile de Bellême, gave asylum to Robert Courteheuse, who had rebelled against his father after a quarrel with his brothers and the failure to take the Castle of Rouen.
 William the Conqueror responded in 1078, besieging the stronghold of Regmalard, which eventually surrendered.
 He was accompanied by Rotrou III, Count of Perche, Count of Mortagne, lord of Regmalard.

 The castle was sacked in 1169 by King Henry I of England, following the destruction of Chennebrun, located on the left bank of the Avre the previous year by the King of France.
 The castle was again attacked by Henry II of England, who burned the fortress, but it was rebuilt in 1189 by Hughes III du Chatel, lord of Thymerais.
 Hughes III received the castle from King Louis VII of France on the occasion of the inauguration of the fair of Saint-Jacques Boutaincourt.
 St. Thomas Chapel was built at that time in the suburbs of the town (now St. Thomas Road between Chartres and Nogent-le-Roi).
 Closed for worship since the French Revolution, it was built in honor of St. Thomas Becket, Archbishop of Canterbury.